-The main way of distributing snaps to snapd systems is through the Snap Store, where you can customize how your snap is presented, review each new pushed snap, and control their release process over several release channels.
-Here is the model it follows.
+The main way of distributing snaps is through the Snap Store dashboard, where you can customize how snaps are presented, review each new pushed snap, and control the release process over several release channels.
+Here is the model it follows:

 You can release a snap under any name you have rights to.
 Names can be registered by using the

-snapcraft register command, clicking New Snap on the developer portal, or by visiting the Register name page.
-You can also grant other developers permission to release versions of a snap you own, for example as part of an open source project.
+snapcraft register command, or by visiting the Register new snap dashboard page.
+You can also grant other developers permission to release versions of a snap you own on the dashboard “Collaboration” page.

-Pushing to the Snap Store can be done directly with the
+Pushing to the Snap Store is done directly from the command-line with the

 It’s worth noting that when you push a snap, the Snap Store assigns it a revision number of 1.
 The Snap Store then automatically increments this revision number each time you push a new version.

-edge.
-This enables you to engage with users who are willing to test changes, and helps users decide how close to the leading edge of development they want to be.
+edge).
+This enables you to engage with users who are willing to test changes.
+It lets users decide how close to the leading edge of development they want to be.

 By default, snaps are installed from the